-- Full Duplex Operation (Independent Serial Receive and Transmit Registers) - Asynchronous or Synchronous Operation - Master or Slave Clocked Synchronous Operation - High Resolution Baud Rate Generator - Supports Serial Frames with 5, 6, 7, 8, or 9 Data Bits and 1 or 2 Stop Bits - Odd or Even Parity Generation and Parity Check Supported by Hardware - Data OverRun Detection - Framing Error Detection - Noise Filtering Includes False Start Bit Detection and Digital Low Pass Filter - Three Separate Interrupts on TX Complete, TX Data Register Empty and RX Complete - Multi-processor Communication Mode - Double Speed Asynchronous Communication Mode
+- Full Duplex Operation (Independent Serial Receive and Transmit Registers) - Asynchronous or Synchronous Operation - Master or Slave Clocked Synchronous Operation - High Resolution Baud Rate Generator - Supports Serial Frames with 5, 6, 7, 8, or 9 Data Bits and 1 or 2 Stop Bits - Odd or Even Parity Generation and Parity Check Supported by Hardware - Data OverRun Detection - Framing Error Detection - Noise Filtering Includes False Start Bit Detection and Digital Low Pass Filter - Three Separate Interrupts on TX Complete, TX Data Register Empty, and RX Complete - Multi-processor Communication Mode - Double Speed Asynchronous Communication Mode

-Dual USART
+Single USART

-The ATmega162 has two USARTs, USART0 and USART1.
-The functionality for both USARTs is described below.
+The ATmega8515 has one USART.
+The functionality for the USART is described below.

-USART0 and USART1 have different I/O Registers as shown in "Register Summary" on page 271.
-Note that in ATmega161 compatibility mode, the double buffering of the USART Receive Register is disabled.
-For details, see "AVR USART vs. AVR UART - Compatibility" on page 164.
-Note also that the shared UBRRHI Register in ATmega161 has been split into two seperate registers, UBRR0H and UBRR1H, in ATmega162.
+Note that in AT90S4414/8515 compatibility mode, the double buffering of the USART receive register is disabled.
+For details, see "AVR USART vs. AVR UART - Compatibility" on page 133.

-A simplified block diagram of the USART Transmitter is shown in Figure 75.
-CPU accessible I/O Registers and I/O pins are shown in bold.
+A simplified block diagram of the USART transmitter is shown in Figure 63.
+CPU accessible I/O registers and I/O pins are shown in bold.

-Figure 75.
+Figure 63.
 USART Block Diagram(1)

 Note: 1.
-Refer to Figure 1 on page 2, Table 34 on page 71, Table 39 on page 77, and Table 40 on page 77 for USART pin placement.
+Refer to Figure 1 on page 2, Table 37 on page 70, and Table 31 on page 66 for USART pin placement.

 The dashed boxes in the block diagram separate the three main parts of the USART (listed from the top): Clock Generator, Transmitter and Receiver.
 Control registers are shared by all units.
-The Clock Generation logic consists of synchronization logic for external clock input used by synchronous slave operation, and the baud rate generator.
-The XCK (Transfer Clock) pin is only used by synchronous transfer mode.
+The clock generation logic consists of synchronization logic for external clock input used by synchronous slave operation, and the baud rate generator.
+The XCK (Transfer Clock) pin is only used by Synchronous Transfer mode.
 The Transmitter consists of a single write buffer, a serial Shift Register, parity generator and control logic for handling different serial frame formats.
 The write buffer allows a continuous transfer of data without any delay between frames.
 The Receiver is the most complex part of the USART module due to its clock and data recovery units.
 The recovery units are used for asynchronous data reception.
-In addition to the recovery units, the Receiver includes a Parity Checker, Control logic, a Shift Register and a two level receive buffer (UDR).
-The receiver supports the same frame formats as the Transmitter, and can detect Frame Error, Data OverRun and Parity Errors.
+In addition to the recovery units, the Receiver includes a Parity Checker, control logic, a Shift Register and a two level receive buffer (UDR).
+The Receiver supports the same frame formats as the Transmitter, and can detect Frame Error, Data OverRun and Parity Errors.